 Love After Bereavement: Up Close and Personal

 Experiencing a second love does not mean it has to be second rate or in second place to your first.
-In fact, because we tend to idealize situations, it’s quite possible the memories of your first life partner are likely to be somewhat over-romanticised.
+In fact, because we tend to idealise situations, it’s quite possible the memories of your first life partner are likely to be somewhat over-romanticised.
 Losing a spouse does not mean you won’t or can’t grow to love someone else.
 Nor does enjoying a loving, sexual relationship with someone new, mean you have to forget your previous partner!

-It is presumed by now, you’re comfortable within this relationship and have allowed yourself to reach this situation with equanimity: so why the awkwardness?
-It might be that you’re making subliminal comparisons to your deceased partner or you feel guilty accepting that you’re ready to move on.
+It is presumed by now, you’re comfortable within this relationship.
+You have allowed yourself to reach this situation with equanimity: so why the awkwardness?
+It might be that you’re making subliminal comparisons to your deceased partner.
+Maybe you’re feel guilty about accepting that you’re ready to move on.
 Perhaps you’re worrying about what your family might think.

 What matters is that you both trust and respect each other, while continuing to build upon the chemistry that has brought you together.